NucleusEngineering/serverless/.journey/03-operate.neos.md

     --tag good
 ```

 Good!
 The revision is tagged and gets a separate URL that looks something like `https://good---jokes-xxxxxxxxxx-xx.a.run.app`.
-As long as we keep the tag around we can always direclt reach this revision with this endpoint.
+As long as we keep the tag around we can always directly reach this revision with this endpoint.
 You can try it by directly cURLing it:

 ```bash
 curl $(gcloud run services describe jokes --format 'value(status.traffic[0].url)')